 Lately, I’m not above any attempt to make all the everything of this past year feel a little less stressful.
 I long to be the type of person who can keep plants alive, have a flawless self-care morning ritual and not fall into negative stress spirals despite living through a global pandemic where medical guidance is deemed optional by so many — but I’m just not there.
 Instead, I stress!
 I grind my teeth and I bite my nails and I talk to myself/my dogs about all the various things that are making the vein in my forehead throb at that given hour.
 Chill?
 Not me.
 I don’t know her.
 Never met her.

-Of course, there’s no way to buy a stress-free mindset (unless its alleviating financial stressors, I suppose?) and a lot of it comes with finding ways to collaborate with your community of loved ones to be kinder to yourself and practice real self-care.
-So while I’m definitely and semi-efficiently working on that as best as my broken brain can, I am also participating in the time honored ritual of Buying Things To Smear On My Body Until I Maybe Feel Something — which brought me to a host of CBD products for self-care.
+Of course, there’s no way to buy a stress-free mindset (unless its alleviating all the financial and health-related stressors, I suppose?) and a lot of it comes with finding ways to collaborate with your community of loved ones to be kinder to yourself and practice real self-care.
+So while I’m definitely and semi-efficiently working on all that as best as my broken brain can, I am also participating in the time honored ritual of Buying Things To Smear On My Body Until I Feel Something (Maybe)— which brought me to a host of CBD products for self-care.
+And it feels all the more appropriate to share the findings of this journey with you on the highest of holidays, 4/20.

 I’ve been told again and again to consider the benefits of CBD (blessedly short for cannabidiol) for its anti-inflammatory, pain relieving qualities without the mind-bendy-ness of straight-up weed (with the psychoactive ingredients still in the mix).
 But, straight-up: What does CBD do and how does it work?